Security-Onion-Solutions/securityonion-docs/appendix.rst

     sudo vgchange -an /dev/mapper/nsm
     sudo vgexport /dev/mapper/nsm

-Boot the Security Onion 2.4 ISO image, go through the initial OS installation, and reboot.
+Boot the Security Onion 2.4 ISO image, go through the initial OS installation as shown in the :ref:`installation` section, and reboot.

 After reboot, cancel setup and change partitioning (replacing /home/user with your desired temporary location):
 ::